iptc/sport-schema/README.md

 We want the resulting data model and vocabulary to be:

-* **Comprehensive** - it should be able to handle schedules, results and statistics for many sports (team, individual and head-to-head)
+* **Comprehensive** - it should be able to handle schedules, results and statistics for many types of sports: team, individual and head-to-head.
-* **Easy to use** - should be approachable by non-experts in Semantic Web technologies, e.g. the JSON-LD versions should be simple enough to be parsed by any competent developer who is comfortable with handling JSON files.
+* **Easy to use** - should be approachable by non-experts in Semantic Web technologies.
+For example, the JSON-LD versions should be simple enough that they can  be parsed by any competent developer who is comfortable with handling JSON files.
 * **Easy to query** - for those who want to use the power of RDF features such as SPARQL, querying data should be as simple as possible.
-* **Compatible with schema.org** - we want this vocabulary to be self-contained but it should be possible to use it alongside schema.org in the future.
+* **Compatible with schema.org** - we want the IPTC Sport Schema to be self-contained, but it should be possible to use it alongside schema.org in the future.

 ## Repository layout

 `queries`:

-Contains sample SPARQL queries exercising some of the use cases.
+Sample SPARQL queries exercising some of the use cases.

+`queries/output`:

+Expected output from each of the sample SPARQL queries.

 `samples/{n3|ttl|jsonld}/`:

-Contains example data files in RDF N3, Turtle (`.ttl`) and JSON-LD formats.
+Example data files in RDF N3, Turtle (`.ttl`) and JSON-LD formats.

 `samples/xml/sportsml`:

-Examples in SportsML, to be converted to N3 using the XSLT script in `tools`.
+Examples in SportsML, to be converted to N3 using the `convert-sportsml-to-rdf.sh` script in the `tools` folder.

 `tools`: